julianee-jk/IDAssignment2/README.md

 All the webpages share the same designs for the header page and footer.

 * **Global Features**
-    * Navigation bar
+    * Navigation bar with Logo
-    * Footer with Copyright
+    * Footer with Copyright & source

 * **Homepage - Index Page**
     * Home introduction text box